Last updated on February 22nd, 2022 at 03:36 pmJump to Recipe

-Creamy Instant Pot Risotto is ready in just about 30 minutes.
-It is smooth and fluffy, made with Parmesan cheese, mushrooms, and sweet peas.
-So easy, anyone can make it!
+Instant Pot Risotto is creamy, cheesy, and ready in just about 30 minutes.
+Made with Parmesan cheese, mushrooms, and sweet peas, it is the best comfort food you can make in your pressure cooker with minimal effort.

 A good risotto is usually very labor-intensive, but not when you make it in the Instant Pot.
-This creamy risotto can be served as a starter, main meal or even side dish.
-If you don’t have an Instant Pot, you can make this Lemon White Wine Brown Rice Risotto, it is incredibly delicious as well.
+This creamy risotto can be served as a starter, main meal, or even a side dish.
+If you have any special occasions this fall, try this Pumpkin Risotto.
+As an alternative, try this Mexican Rice dish.

 Easy Instant Pot Risotto Recipe

-Creamy Instant Pot Risotto is one of my favorite meals to make in the Instant Pot.
+This perfect risotto recipe is one of my favorite meals to make in the Instant Pot.
 I love risotto, the creaminess gets me all the time, I just can’t resist a bowl.
-Usually making it at home can be hit or miss, especially if you are a novice cook, but not with this recipe.
+Usually making it at home can be hit or miss, especially if you are a novice cook, but not with this delicious recipe.

-With this recipe all your risotto problems are solved, seriously, you should get an Instant Pot to specifically make this creamy risotto.
-What I enjoy about it most, is that you don’t have to stress about messing up the risotto at all.
-You just have to follow the steps, sauté your ingredients, stir, cook and stir in the cheese.
-You are done.
-Basically, you can enjoy restaurant-quality risotto every single night!
+With this easy instant pot recipe, all your problems are solved, seriously, you should get an Instant Pot to specifically make this creamy risotto.
+What I enjoy about it most, is that you don’t have to stress about messing it up.
+You just have to follow the steps, sauté your ingredients, stir, pressure cook, and you are done.

 This mushroom risotto can be prepared in a few ways, but below are the ingredients that usually are used to make a more classic risotto dish.

 - Olive oil

-- Broth of choice – I prefer chicken broth
+- Broth of choice – I prefer chicken broth, also chicken stock or vegetable broth will work well.

 - Dry white wine – can also be replaced with broth for a non-alcoholic version.
 Pinot Grigio or sauvignon blanc are great choices to make this restaurant-quality risotto.

-- A mix of mushrooms – I prefer oyster mushrooms and shiitake
+- A mix of mushrooms – I prefer oyster mushrooms, white mushrooms, and shiitake

 - Sweet peas